Junsui3012/DSA/README.md

 - question 19.
 Remove nth node from end of list: solved using two pointer separated by the distance
 - question 287.
 Find the duplicate number: solved using Floyd's algorithm to detect cycle
 - question 234.
 Palindrome linked list: solved by reversing the second half of the linked list

+### 2. Overlapping intervals

+- question 56.
+Merge intervals: solved by sorting the starting interval and comparing the right hand side of the intervals